 6. Read the instructions of your fireplace and attach your fireplace.
 Ours had brackets that had to be attached to the front frame.

 9. Use the stud finder to check to see if you have studs where the fireplace will be attached into the wall.
 If you’re lucky, you do.
-Screw the fireplace studs by drilling a pilot hole, then use a wood screw and your impact driver to attach the frame through the sides of the fireplace.
+After that screw the fireplace studs by drilling a pilot hole, then use a wood screw and your impact driver to attach the frame through the sides of the fireplace.
 If you don’t have studs, use wall anchors to attach the frame.

-Beautify your DIY fireplace
+Step 3: Beautify your DIY electric fireplace frame

 2. I brought it home and measured the gap of the fireplace insert.
 I transferred those measurements to the sheet of brick.